Corvallis, OR Solar Panels

 Key Takeaways

-- Solar leasing through Palmetto’s LightReach lets Corvallis homeowners go solar for as little as $81/month — no upfront cost, no maintenance, and savings start immediately.
+- No upfront cost?
+No problem.
+Palmetto’s LightReach lease lets Corvallis homeowners go solar for as little as $81/month with no purchase required.

 Corvallis Electricity Prices

-Oregon electricity rates climbed from 11.4 cents per kWh in 2021 to 14.6 cents in 2024 — a nearly 28% increase in just three years.
-That trend is reflected in utility bills across Corvallis.
+Oregon residential electricity rates have risen from 11.4 cents per kWh in 2021 to 14.6 cents per kWh in 2024 — a roughly 28% increase in just three years.
+For Corvallis homeowners, that trend is showing up directly on monthly utility bills.

 Price of Energy: Oregon vs National Average